BanyuVidiapratama/banyuvidiapratama.github.io/index.md

 ### Supervised ML: Using KNN to detect multi-class classification of Astronomical Objects

 The detection of celestial objects observed through telescopes as being either a star, a galaxy or a quasar, is an important classification scheme in astronomy.
-In this classification project, I will employ non-linear methods such as k-Nearest Neighbors and Decision Trees.
+In this classification project, I will employ non-linear methods such as k-Nearest Neighbors (integrated with PCA dimensionality reductions) and Decision Trees.

 <img src="images/Celestial Objects.JPG?raw=true" />